prividentity/PrivateIdentity-Oldd/HOME.md

 ### `No Discrimination`<br>
 ![Image of No Discrimination](https://github.com/openinfer/PrivateIdentity/blob/master/images/No%20Discrim%201.png)<br>
 It took hundreds of experiments and three years to overcome algorithmic bias.
-At first, we achieved a modicum of success by moving images into the infrared spectrum to remove light absorption, skin contour and skin color as distractors.
-A promising journal article from Microsoft Research then led us to try homogenized lighting.
-We found spectacular results in the [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) spectrum.
-Today, our solution uses hundreds of HSL algorithms during training and enrollment and two HSL filters (HSL1 and HSL2) during prediction (patent pending).
+At first, we found reasonable results moving images into the infrared spectrum to remove light absorption, skin contour and skin color as distractors.
+An insightful journal article from Microsoft Research then led us to try homogenized lighting.
+Today, our solution uses hundreds of [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) filters for training and enrollment and two HSL filters (HSL1 and HSL2) for prediction (patent pending).

-Interestingly, moving images into the HSL space did not improve accuracy for Asian faces.
+Interestingly, moving images into the HSL space did not significantly improve accuracy for Asian faces.
 We resolved this bias by ethnically balancing our training set with 2K classes from Asian-Celeb.

 Our [Face Recognition DNN](https://github.com/openinfer/PrivateIdentity/wiki#facial-recognition) is now 99.9% accurate (absolute accuracy).
-In a [June 2020 evaluation](https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN) using 8M images, the face recognition DNN failed to recognize six images.
-Visual inspection of the [six images](https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN#threshold-analysis) found that each was too blurry for recognition.
+In a [June 2020 evaluation](https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN) using 8M images, our Face Recognition DNN failed to recognize [six images](https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN#threshold-analysis).
+Visual inspection of the images found that each was too blurry for recognition.

-The face recognition DNN is pre-trained using an ethnically balanced dataset of 50M images (8000 classes) from both Oxford VGGFace2 and Asian-Celeb.
-The classes in the training dataset are ethnically distributed as follows: 60% Caucasian, 30% Asian, 5% Black and 5% Indian.
-We are actively working to increase Black and Indian representation.
 <br><br>

 ### `Facial Recognition`